-There are several ways in which construction projects delivery is organised.
-Depending on the method you choose there will be different milestones, stakeholders, people responsible and communication patterns.
+There are several ways in which architect project delivery is organised.
+Depending on your chosen method, there will be different milestones, stakeholders, responsible people, and communication patterns.

-As an architect or a city planner you will always have a say in the early stages of the project.
+As an architect or a city planner, you will always have a say in the early stages of the project.
 Most private clients would want you to suggest the best project delivery method.
-That is why you need to know all the pros and cons of the methods, and be aware what method will fit better in each case.
+That is why you need to know all the pros and cons of the methods and be aware of what will fit better in each case.

-What matters to you as an architect or a city planner is to know where you stand in each model, in order to organize your work effectively.
-Like we wrote previously, in the eyes of a private client you are the one who’s largely responsible for the project success or failure, no matter if we are talking about something you are directly responsible for or things outside of your control.
+Knowing where you stand in each model to organise your work effectively matters to you as an architect or a city planner.
+As we wrote previously, in the eyes of a private client, you are the one who’s primarily responsible for the project’s success or failure, no matter if we are talking about something you are directly responsible for or things outside of your control.

 Let’s go over the top architecture and construction project delivery methods and explain where the pros and cons of each one of them lie.

 Design-Bid-Build (DBB) project delivery method

 This is the most common and the most universal project delivery method, used predominantly in budget-sensitive and non-urgent projects.
 Traditionally the design-bid-build method is used in public construction projects.